-Ms. Moss was a recipient of the Mary Cook Memorial Award for Outstanding Apprentice Artist from Sarasota Opera Guild, the Stuart R. Silver Scholarship from Sarasota Opera , a Training Grant from the Seattle Opera Guild and the Helen Price Encouragement Award from the Metropolitan Opera National Council, Washington District.
-She received a Bachelor's in Music History and Master's in Vocal Performance from the University of North Texas.
+Ms. Moss was an 2016-2017 Apprentice Artist at Sarasota Opera.
+She has received numerous awards including: a Career Grant from the Seattle Opera Guild, an Encouragement Award from the Metropolitan Opera National Council, the Mary Cook Memorial Award for Outstanding Apprentice Artist from Sarasota Opera Guild, and the Stuart R. Silver Scholarship from Sarasota Opera.
+She holds a Bachelor's in Music History and Master's in Vocal Performance from the University of North Texas.